-2.2.1 connected with the bidder, have a relationship with any person who is employed the procuring institution?
-YES/NO If so, furnish particulars: by 2.3 Does the bidder or any of its directors / trustees / shareholders / members / partn or any person having a controlling interest in the enterprise have any ers interest in any other related enterprise whether or not they are bidding for toontract?
-YES/NO his 2.3.1 If so, furnish particulars: 3 D ECLARATION I, the undersign (name) ing 3.1 3.2 I have read and I understand the contents of this disclosure; I understand that the accompanying bid will be disqualified if this disclosure is for not to be true and complete in every respect; ınd 3.3 The bidder has arrived at the accompanying bid independently from, and with consultation, communication, agreement or arrangement with any competition.
-However, communication between partners in a joint venture or consortium will tor.
+2.22.2.1 Do you, or any person connected with the bidder, have a relationship with any person who is employed by the procuring institution?
+YES/NO If so, furnish particulars: 2.3 Does the bidder or any of its directors / trustees / shareholders / members / partners or any person having a controlling interest in the enterprise have any interest in any other related enterprise whether or not they are bidding for this contract? $\textbf{YES/NO}$ 2.3.1 If so, furnish particulars: 3 D ECLARATION I, the undersigned, (name) in submitting the accompanying bid, do hereby make the following statements that I certify to be true and complete in every respect: 3.1 3.2 I have read and I understand the contents of this disclosure; I understand that the accompanying bid will be disqualified if this disclosure is found not to be true and complete in every respect; 3.3 The bidder has arrived at the accompanying bid independently from, and without consultation, communication, agreement or arrangement with any competitor.
+However, communication between partners in a joint venture or consortium2 will not be construed as collusive bidding.
+3.4 In addition, there have been no consultations, communications, agreements or arrangements with any competitor regarding the quality, quantity, specifications, knowledge in an activity for the execution of a contract.